-The Board notes that the organisational set-up of Plaza consists of 17 employees (including two employed by Tigne Place Limited), of whom 1 is considered to be a senior officer.
+The Board notes that the organisational set-up of Plaza consisted of 16 employees (including two employed by Tigne Place Limited), of whom 1 is considered to be a senior officer.
 The size of its human resource does not, in the opinion of the Directors, warrant the establishment of an ad-hoc Remuneration Committee.
 Remuneration policies have therefore been retained within the remit of the Board itself.
 The Directors of Plaza are entitled to a variable bonus which is dependant on the performance of the Group and which is calculated through an objective and automatic formula, being: (5 x Outperformance) x base remuneration of the directors, where the term 'Outperformance' refers to the percentage by which the profits before tax of Plaza registered for a particular financial year exceed 105% of the profits before tax registered by Plaza for the relative previous year, in both cases, in accordance with the audited financial statements of Plaza for the respective years.
-In no case shall the total bonuses payable exceed €70,000.
+In no case shall the total bonuses payable exceed €60,000.
 Further, the senior officer is entitled to a cash performance bonus, which varies in line with improvements in Plaza's profitability and which is subject to the review of the Board.

-The aggregate amount of fixed remuneration paid to all Directors of Plaza was \in 72,700 during 2019 and each Director received an annual remuneration of \in 7,200, apart from the Chairman who received \in 10,000.
-The aggregate amount of remuneration paid to all Directors also includes the amount of \in 3,900, received by each of the three directors who sit on the Audit Committee, amounting in total to \in 11,700 as an annual Audit Committee remuneration.
-The aggregate amount of remuneration paid to all Directors who sit on the Executive Committee, amounting in total to \in 7,800 as an annual Executive Committee remuneration.
-The Board deems the disclosure of the total emoluments received by the senior officer as commercially sensitive and is hence availing itself of the exemption pursuant to Code Provision 8.A.6.
-The Directors' variable bonus for 2019 amounted to \in 54,140 (2018: nil), which payment is being temporarily suspended and reconsidered at a later stage.
+The aggregate amount of fixed remuneration paid to all Directors of Plaza was €72,700 during 2020 and each Director received an annual remuneration of €7,200, apart from the Chairman who received €10,000.
+The aggregate amount of remuneration paid to all Directors also includes the amount of €3,900, received by each of the three directors who sit on the Audit Committee, amounting in total to €11,700 as an annual Audit Committee remuneration.
+The aggregate amount of remuneration paid to all Directors also includes the amount of €3,900 received by each of the two directors who sit on the Executive Committee, amounting in total to €7,800 as an annual Executive Committee remuneration.
+The total emoluments received by the senior officer during the current financial year amounted to €78,315.
+The Directors were not entitled for a variable bonus with respect to the group's performance during the current financial year.
+However, an aggregate payment of €60,000 was made to the directors during 2020, with respect to the performance bonus for the preceding financial year.